DataDog/documentation/content/logs/aws.md

 {{< img src="logs/aws/AWSLogStep2.png" alt="Select services">}}
 5. If you have logs across multiple regions, you must create additional Lambda functions in those regions and enter them in this tile.
 6. To stop collecting all AWS logs, press the *x* next to each Lamdba ARN.
 All triggers for that function will be removed.
-7. Within a few minutes you should see your AWS Logs appear in our [logging platform](https://app.datadoghq.com/logs).
+7. Within a few minutes of this initial setup, you will see your AWS Logs appear in our [logging platform](https://app.datadoghq.com/logs) in near real time.

 ### Manually set up triggers
 In your Lambda, go in the triggers tab and select `Add Trigger`: